avnssskrishna/Linux_Signals_Illustration/1_Requirements/Readme.md

 ## 4Ws and 1H

 ### What
-A pure program consisting of pure signal commands.
+A pure program consisting of raw signal commands.
 ### When
 Right there, right now when the processes are being run.
 Same instance, multiple operations.
 Literally.
 ### Where